KSonny4/Sreality-scrapper/README.md

 pip install .
 ```

-Install headless browsers for playwright
+If you have not used playwright yet, install headless browsers for playwright.
+This should be installed outside of the venv.
 ```
 python -m playwright install
 ```

 Fill the links.txt with the links from sreality you wish to download.